drowse314-dev-ymat/ipyenv/README.rst

     $ ipy ipyenv.py test -n tests/test_mod_top.py

-In this way, test scripts must provide command-line interfaces like ``unittest.main``.
+In these ways, test scripts must provide command-line interfaces like ``unittest.main``.
 If you do not want to write those extra lines you should add some options::

     $ ipy ipyenv.py test --autoexec -v <verbosity>